Royal Oak, Market Place, Chesterfield, a 16th century timber-framed building, restored in the late 19th century.

-SK 3829 7108.
-No 1, The Shambles (Royal Oak Inn), is a 16th century timber-framed building of two storeys, jettied out over the ground floor which is now largely brick.
-Restored in the late 19th century.
-The building qualifies for a Grade 2* rating particularly for the upper windows in the timber framed part, which are probably now unique in the area.
-(1, 2)
+'No. 1, The Shambles (Royal Oak Inn), is a 16th century timber-framed building of two storeys, jettied out over the ground floor which is now largely brick.
+Restored in the late 19th century.'
+(1-2)

 From the National Heritage List for England:

 'SK 3871 SW THE SHAMBLES (south side) 908/1/24 No 1, The Royal Oak Inn 15/07/71